borntofrappe/game-development/07 Pokemon/Pokemon 10/README.md

 ## Stats

 `constants.lua` is updated so to have `POKEDEX` describe the pokemons in tables.
-The idea is to have each entry describe the creature with its name and statistics.
+The idea is to have each entry describe the creature through its name and statistics.
 For instance and for the first pokemon.

 ```lua
 entry = {